Songonge/Data-Analytics-Projects/All Projects/Netflix Content Analysis/Netflix Content Analysis Report.md

 ## Project Scope
 * **Data Gathering and Integration**
-  A. Download Netflix content data from Kaggle.
+  1. Download Netflix content data from Kaggle.
-  B. Store the data in a secure folder for further steps.
+  2. Store the data in a secure folder for further steps.

 * **Data Cleaning**: To clean the data, I will
-  A. Check Nulls across all columns
+  1. Check Nulls across all columns
-  B. Remove duplicates
+  2. Remove duplicates
-  C. Populate missing rows where necessary
+  3. Populate missing rows where necessary
-  D. Delete unneeded columns
+  4. Delete unneeded columns
-  E. Split columns appropriately where necessary
+  5. Split columns appropriately where necessary

 * **Data Analysis In Excel**
-  A. Utilize Excel's built-in features like pivot tables and charts to analyze content data.
+  1. Utilize Excel's built-in features like pivot tables and charts to analyze content data.
-  B. Identify customers’ preferences.
+  2. Identify customers’ preferences.
-  C. Identify trends by visualizing data through simple charts and graphs.
+  3. Identify trends by visualizing data through simple charts and graphs.

 * **Dashboard Development**
-  A. Create an Excel-based dashboard to provide an overview of content.
+  1. Create an Excel-based dashboard to provide an overview of content.
-  B. Include key metrics and charts to monitor watched trends by type, country, and content category.
+  2. Include key metrics and charts to monitor watched trends by type, country, and content category.

 * **Data Analysis and Visualization**
 The analysis was performed in Excel.
 To do so,